-JLM Consultants, Inc., a company wholly-owned by John L. Madden.
-Since 2004, the Company has engaged JLM Consultants, Inc., a company wholly-owned by John L. Madden, a member of the Board and the brother of Steven Madden, the Company's founder and Creative and Design Chief, to provide consulting services to the Company with respect to the development of international sales of the Company.
-On February 23, 2012, the Company entered into a consulting agreement (the "JLM Consulting Agreement") with JLM Consultants, Inc. to replace a prior consulting agreement.
-The JLM Consulting Agreement expired by its terms on December 31, 2014, but Mr. Madden continues to provide consulting services to the Company and the Company continues to make payments to JLM Consultants, Inc. consistent with those that would have been required under the expired consulting agreement.
-In accordance with the terms of the JLM Consulting Agreement, for the 2014 Fiscal Year, JLM Consultants, Inc. received the following compensation from the Company for services rendered: (a) a commission equal to 1% of net sales, excluding retail royalty income; (b) a commission equal to 10% of retail royalty income; (c) 1% of any commission income to the International division that is not recognized in net sales; (d) a monthly draw in the amount of \$25,000, which amount is offset against commissions earned; (e) a \$1,000 per month travel allowance; and (f) monthly reimbursements, in the aggregate amount of \$59,888 in the 2014 Fiscal Year, for health insurance premiums for John L. Madden.
-Pursuant to this arrangement, JLM Consultants, Inc. received a total of \$1,240,375 from the Company in the 2014 Fiscal Year.
+JLM Consultants, Inc. Commencing in 2004, the Company engaged JLM Consultants, Inc., a company wholly-owned by John L. Madden, who, until his passing in October 2015, had served as a director of the Company for more than 20 years, to provide consulting services to the Company with respect to the development of international sales of the Company.
+Mr. Madden was the brother of Steven Madden, the Company's founder and Creative and Design Chief.
+The services were provided under a consulting agreement (the "JLM Consulting Agreement") dated February 23, 2012 between the Company and JLM Consultants, Inc. In accordance with the terms of the JLM Consulting Agreement, for the 2015 Fiscal Year, JLM Consultants, Inc. received the following compensation from the Company for services rendered: (a) a commission equal to 1% of net sales, excluding retail royalty income; (b) a commission equal to 10% of retail royalty income; (c) 1% of any commission income to the International division that is not recognized in net sales; (d) a monthly draw in the amount of \$25,000, which amount is offset against commissions earned; (e) a \$1,000 per month travel allowance; and (f) monthly reimbursements, in the aggregate amount of \$17,168 in the 2015 Fiscal Year, for health insurance premiums for John L. Madden.
+Pursuant to this arrangement, JLM Consultants, Inc. received a total of \$1,372,721 from the Company in the 2015 Fiscal Year.

-Pursuant to the JLM Consulting Agreement, on January 2, 2013, the Company issued 72,012 restricted shares of the Company's Common Stock to JLM Consultants, Inc. under the Steven Madden, Ltd. 2006 Stock Incentive Plan, as amended (the "2006 Plan"), which shares will vest in twelve substantially equal quarterly installments over a three-year period commencing on April 1, 2013 and continuing to vest quarterly thereafter until the final installment vests on January 1, 2016.
+Pursuant to the JLM Consulting Agreement, on January 2, 2013, the Company issued 72,012 restricted shares of the Company's Common Stock (the number of shares indicated having been adjusted for an October 1, 2013 three-for-two stock split effected as a stock dividend) to JLM Consultants, Inc. under the Steven Madden, Ltd. 2006 Stock Incentive Plan, as amended (the "2006 Plan").
+The shares vested in twelve substantially equal quarterly installments over a three-year period commencing on April 1, 2013 and ending on January 1, 2016.